syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 ## License Manager

-The License Manager helps to manage license key information, such as the validity of a Syncfusion key used on your system.
+The License Manager helps to manage unlock key information, such as the validity of a Syncfusion unlock key used in your system.

 N> * License Manager is used only to view the license information, adding\removing the unlock key.
 * Syncfusion License key should not be used here.
-Refer this KB article to know more about the difference between the Syncfusion Unlock Key and the Syncfusion License Key
+Refer [this](https://www.syncfusion.com/kb/8950/difference-between-the-unlock-key-and-licensing-key) KB article to know more about the difference between the Syncfusion Unlock Key and the Syncfusion License Key

 ### Launching License Manager